Southeast Community Facility Commission

 SECF Advisory Committees and Meeting Schedule

-The Community Innovation and Empowerment Committee’s mission is to create and promote strategies in health, workforce, careers and education to benefit the community.
-This committee meets every second Monday of the month from noon to 1:30 pm.
+The Community Programs Advisory Committee’s mission is to create and promote strategies in health, workforce, careers and education to benefit the community.
+This committee meets every second Monday of the month from 2 pm to 4 pm.

-The Facilities and Design Committee’s goal is to review the planning, design and program elements of all Southeast campus facilities.
-This committee convenes every third Wednesday of each month from noon to 1:30 pm.
+The Facility & Design Advisory Committee’s goal is to review the planning, design and program elements of the Southeast Community Center.
+This committee convenes every second Thursday of each month from 4 pm to 6 pm.

 Agendas and Minutes